Moremi Game Reserve

 Best Time to Visit Moremi Game Reserve?

-This is what makes the Moremi Game Reserve so popular; it offers excellent year-round wildlife sightings.
+This is what makes the Moremi Game Reserve so popular for those looking for the best in a safari experience; it offers excellent year-round game viewing sightings.

 The only real difference between the summer and winter months (other than the heat) is the rainfall.
 The rainfall can make the tracks (roads) within the reserve a lot more tricky to navigate if one is on a self-drive safari.